I'm having the same problem as quite a few other members(garbo500/haroldc/morseman2003 and more)

 Thanks Dom,

-still sounds a bit daunting !
+still sounds a bit daunting :shock: :cry: !

 I'm between Gatwick and Brighton, little village called Bolney.
 (Used to have several different car-meets there during the year, at The Bolney Stage Pub, still do a Ferrari one I think.)